Martin8617/Defi-Node-for-Raspberry-Pi/build-ain-armv7l.md

 ```
 make HOST=arm-linux-gnueabihf -j4
 ```
-...and if you want you can create the package (uncompressed) as you get it from DeFiChain for the other platforms:
+...and if you want you can create a package (e.g. /home/pi/ain-2.11.1/depends/arm-linux-gnueabihf/) which contains the files as you get them from DeFiChain for the other platforms:
 ```
 make install
 ```